ballerina-platform/ballerina-distribution/examples/nats-service-basic-auth/nats-service-basic-auth.md

 # NATS service - Basic authentication

-NATS client connections can be authenticated in many ways.
-One of them is by using the username and password credentials.
+Authentication deals with allowing a NATS client to connect to the server.
+One of the ways to authenticate is by using the username and password credentials.
+You can authenticate one or more clients using username and passwords.
+This enables you to have greater control over the management and issuance of credential secrets.
 In this example, the underlying connection of the listener is secured with basic authentication.
+A secured `nats:Listener` can be created by using the default URL or custom configurations and providing the authentication details using the `nats:Credentials` record.

 ::: code nats-service-basic-auth.bal :::